ignite/web/packages/vuex/README.md

 export default store;
 ```

-Finally, you can initialize the `env` store by dispatching the init action in the appropriate part of your app:
+Finally, initialize the `env` store by dispatching the init action in the appropriate part of your app:

 ```
 await this.$store.dispatch('common/env/init')